EXCLUSIVE-Russian withdrawal from Kherson to take at least a week - Kyiv | Law-Order

 - Ukraine

-Ukraine's defence minister said on Thursday it would take Russia at least a week to withdraw its troops from the southern city of Kherson and that winter would slow down operations on the battlefield, giving both sides a chance to recuperate.
-In an interview in Kyiv, Oleksii Reznikov told Reuters Russia had a contingent of 40,000 troops in Kherson region and that intelligence showed its forces remained in the city, around the city and on the right bank of the vast Dnipro River.
+Ukraine's defence minister said on Thursday it would take Russia at least a week to withdraw its troops from the southern city of Kherson and that winter would slow down battlefield operations, giving both sides a chance to regroup.
+In an interview in Kyiv, Oleksii Reznikov said Russia had 40,000 troops in Kherson region and that it still had forces in the city, around the city and on the right bank of the vast Dnipro River.

 "It's not that easy to withdraw these troops from Kherson in one day or two days.
-As a minimum, (it will take) one week," he said.
-Russia said on Wednesday that its forces would retreat from the west bank of the Dnipro River, which includes Kherson, the only regional capital Moscow had captured since invading Ukraine in February.
+As a minimum, (it will take) one week," he told Reuters, acknowledging it was difficult to predict Russia's actions.
+Russia announced on Wednesday it would withdraw from the west bank of the Dnipro that includes Kherson city, the only regional capital Moscow has captured since invading Ukraine in February.

 "If you check the landscape in this district, you will find that the western bank is higher terrain and the east bank is lower terrain," he said.
 "This means the water will flow east of this bank and they will have a risk for their troops," he said.